 Experts recommend excluding major airports within the locations you are targeting.
 Most people in these locations are simply traveling through, and may be an ineffective use of impressions.

 In most cases, different locations perform differently—some of them may convert better than others, although CPC may not vary drastically.
 For advertisers, it means that they pay more for conversions from the low-performing regions.

-Location bid adjustments allow you to cut misused ad spend by reducing bids for low-performing locations and vice versa.
+Location bid adjustments allow you to cut misused ad spending by reducing bids for low-performing locations and vice versa.